Kenneth Bryan

 These were important questions to Kenneth Bryan during a middle school mock legal trial.
 As he eagerly prepared his case, Kenneth realized that he wanted to pursue a career as a lawyer.

-“I really enjoyed the challenge of researching the facts, and then creating arguments to convince my classmates as to who was at fault,” Kenneth said.
+“I really enjoyed the challenge of researching the facts, creating arguments to convince my classmates, and even preparing arguments against what I thought some of my classmates would be arguing,” Kenneth said.

 He knew he had his work cut out for him.
 But work is nothing new to Kenneth.

 “My father is a great role model.
-He instilled a solid work ethic that I carry with me at my core: take pride in whatever you do, work hard at it, and be the best you can be no matter what.”
+He instilled a solid work ethic that I carry with me at my core: take pride in whatever you do, work hard at it, and be the best you can be every day.”

 Kenneth did indeed take these values to heart, double majoring in History and Geography at the University of South Carolina Honors College, where he excelled, graduating with honors while playing water polo and working several jobs on and off campus.